 - disease-modifying anti-rheumatic drugs (DMARDs)

-For more information see the Australian Rheumatology Association’s Patient Medicine Information or the Medicines and arthritis information sheet.
+For more information see the Australian Rheumatology Association’s Patient Medicine Information or the Medicines & Arthritis information sheet.

-• exercise, to keep the joints flexible and muscles strong.
-You may find it useful to see a physiotherapist for advice.
-See the Exercise and RA and Working with your healthcare team information sheets.
+- exercise, to keep the joints flexible and muscles strong.
+See the Exercise & Rheumatoid Arthritis and Working with your healthcare team information sheets.